huggingface/text-embeddings-inference/README.md

           Unused for gRPC servers

           [env: AUTO_TRUNCATE=]

+      --warmup-model
+          Send a dummy request to the model before server start-up

+          [env: WARMUP_MODEL=]

       --default-prompt-name <DEFAULT_PROMPT_NAME>
           The name of the prompt that should be used by default for encoding.
 If not set, no prompt will be applied.